actionless/pikaur/README.md

 `--needed` option will make sure what the same package version won't be rebuilt again and `--keepbuild` option will help to avoid re-downloading whole git repo of each installed dev package.

 ##### How to avoid manually importing GPG keys?

 It's recommended to control the keys manually.
 However if you know what you doing, `keyserver-options auto-key-retrieve` GPG option will automatically import GPG keys.

 Note what `makepkg` is using user's keyring, not `pacman`'s one.

+Also `pikaur -S your-package-name --mflags=--skippgpcheck` can be used to skip GPG check in makepkg.

 ##### How to override default source directory, build directory or built package destination?

 Set `SRCDEST`, `BUILDDIR` or `PKGDEST` accordingly in `makepkg.conf`.

 For more info see `makepkg` documentation.

 ##### Hot to clean old or uninstalled AUR packages in ~/.cache/pikaur/pkg?